 First, consider starting a Type Club.
 We would be happy to help with suggestions about what to do and not to do when getting started.
 We can put you in touch with other folks who are also full of advice and other materials.
 Don’t be discouraged if there are only a few of your kind of airplane in existence.
 Some of the best Type Clubs represent fewer than 40 airplanes.

 Your next choice is to join a club representing airplanes similar to yours.
 For example, all the little tube and fabric taildraggers share many of the same ills.
 Tips for one brand serve well for other brands.

 Where do I find the Type Club for me?
-Start with the Type Club listing below.
+Start with the Type Club listing above.
 Select the clubs of interest and write or call them.
 Request information and a membership form.